kklein/kklein.github.io/content/posts/2022-05-21-life_monitor.md

 For instance, I notice easily when a run of a given day extended to a very long distance.
 Yet, I notice much less easily when I ran a lot of distance summing up the past 9 days.
 I do notice easily when I've had a very bad day.
 All the while I notice less easily when 4 out of the past 5 days have been sort of disappointing.

-Yet, this tendency for myopia and prioritization of spectacle seems not align with many interests of mine.
+Yet, this tendency for myopia and prioritization of spectacle seems misaligned with many interests of mine.
 I find that a lot of the most significant levers on my life, both good and bad, seem to rely on compounding, on consistency and longer time periods.

 As a consequence, I have been longing for a system, which reduces friction in spotting developments of interest, both good and bad, which might otherwise go unnoticed by accident.